-Recently I made a trip to the Oregon coast, and if you're not aware, Oregon is abundant in waterfalls and rushing streams.
-So I set up and did a few examples for you on some tips for photographing waterfalls.
+We used to spend a week each summer enjoying the Oregon coast, and if you’re not aware, Oregon is abundant in waterfalls and rushing streams.

 However, these tips also apply to any moving water including streams, rivers, waves on the beach, rain, or a fountain.
 So take them and apply to any situation where you have a chance to photograph water.

-This is what we'll cover in this article:
+This is what we’ll cover in this tutorial:

-- What equipment I recommend – camera essentials, tripod, remote trigger, filters.
+- What equipment I recommend – camera essentials, tripod, remote trigger, ND filters.

 - Creating a focal point – something in tack sharp focus.